01. Get Shit Done

 This is a nice and simple-to-use UI that’s based on the Foundation framework.
 As a result you get a lot of refined functionality, without the need to implement SASS or develop your own aesthetic approach.
 Almost Flat UI also includes a series of useful widgets such as CSS panels, breadcrumbs and tabs, alerts and tooltips.

 The simply-named uikit is a lightweight modular framework, developed in LESS.
 As with all the kits we’re featuring here, the framework includes lots of handy components including navigation bars, buttons, tooltips and modals.
 There’s also a solid grid system underpinning the layout.
-You’ll find a series of pre-set themes, but also a customiser tool that’s akin to jQuery UI’s theme editor.
+You’ll find a series of pre-set themes, but also a customizer tool that’s akin to jQuery UI’s theme editor.

-Bootflat is an open source ‘flat UI’ based on Twitter’s Bootstrap framework.
+Bootflat is an open-source ‘flat UI’ based on Twitter’s Bootstrap framework.
 As it’s an extension of Bootstrap, you’ll find all the standard features here, alongside a pair of unique themes that embrace the flat design aesthetic that’s found popularity recently.
 The perfect UI kit for lovers of flat design.

 05. Yet Another UI v2